Overproduction: Explanation

 Relative overproduction there, of course, may be.
 The desires for different forms of wealth vary in intensity and in sequence, and are related one with another.
 I may want both a pair of shoes and a dozen pocket-handkerchiefs, but my desire for the shoes is first and strongest; and upon the terms on which I can get the shoes may in large measure depend my ability to get the handkerchiefs.
 So, in the aggregate demand for the different forms of wealth, there is a similar relation.
 And as, under the division of labor characteristic of the modern industrial system, nearly all production is carried on with the view, not of consumption by the immediate producers, but of exchange for other productions, certain commodities may be produced so far in excess of their proper proportion to the production of other commodities, that the whole quantity produced cannot be exchanged for enough of those other commodities to give the usual returns to the capital and labor engaged in bringing them to market.
 This disproportionate production of some things, which is overproduction in relation to the production of other things, is the only kind of overproduction that can take place on any considerable scale, and the overproduction of which we hear so much is evidently of this character.

-In lean thinking, overproduction is seen as "the most serious" of the seven wastes (Japanese term: muda) which add cost but do not add value to a product.